 Keep in mind that the following player write-ups were constructed earlier in the day, and sometimes injury/rest situations can alter the fantasy landscape.
 Monitoring our MLB News & Headlines Feed throughout the day will keep you in the loop while giving you the subsequent DFS consequences of each information piece.

-Tim Beckham – Seattle (at Texas)
+Tim Beckham – Seattle (vs. Kansas City)

 Kansas City LHP Danny Duffy has been all over the place this season.
 He’s coming off a strong outing vs. Detroit, but the Royals’ southpaw allowed 10 earned runs through 7.2 innings over his previous two starts.
 Beckham is an economical shortstop with some “pop” while smacking 11 homers on the season.
 He’ll look to jump on Duffy’s .345 wOBA split to right-handed bats, and the Kansas City bullpen can also be very generous at times.

 Alex Verdugo – LA Dodgers (vs. San Francisco)

 The Dodgers represent an obvious stack with one of the highest run-scoring projections of the night.
 They’ll square off against San Francisco RHP Tyler Beede, who holds an 8.06 ERA alongside his shortcomings against left-handed hitters.
 Verdugo doesn’t get the same recognition as his teammates like Cody Bellinger, Max Muncy, or Joc Pederson, but he deserves consideration through all DFS formats as well.
 Verdugo is hitting .299 on the season after collecting seven hits over his past four starts.
 Don’t sleep on him tonight.